rmsairlock/Airlock-Mitre-Attack-Research/README.md

 ## TL;DR

 I mapped Airlock Digital's enforcement model against every Windows-applicable technique in the MITRE ATT&CK Enterprise framework - 472 techniques and sub-techniques, scored with a binary Yes/No model.
 No hedging, no inflated numbers.
-The result: Airlock directly controls an execution point in **209 techniques (44%)**.
-The remaining 263 are genuinely outside the scope of execution control - network protocols, identity operations, in-memory manipulation - and this post explains what covers each of those instead.
+The result: Airlock directly controls an execution point in **199 techniques (42%)** overall.

+But not all ATT&CK tactics are execution control problems.
+When scoped to the tactics where execution control is actually the right tool for the job - Execution, Persistence, Privilege Escalation, Defense Evasion, Lateral Movement, and Impact - Airlock covers **55% (226 of 405 techniques)**.
+The remaining uncovered tactics are predominantly network-level (C2, Exfiltration) and identity-plane operations (Credential Access, Collection) that no allowlisting product would address.

+![ATT&CK Coverage by Tactic](airlock_mitre_coverage.png)

 This post walks through the methodology, the results, and what it actually means for defenders building layered security architectures.

-![ATT&CK Coverage by Tactic](airlock_mitre_coverage.png)

 ---